 This course, CH510 History of the Pentecostal and Charismatic Movements, examines the history of Pentecost began of course on the day of Pentecost in the book of Acts Ch 2 and continued to around the 4th Century.

 The term Pentecostal is derived from Pentecost, the Greek name for the Jewish Feast of Weeks.
 For Christians, this event commemorates the descent of the Holy Spirit upon the followers of Jesus Christ, as described in the second chapter of the Book of Acts.
-The Pentecostal experience seems to have diminished almost to the point of extinction by the 4th and 5th century as the church became respectable and made the religion of the Roman empire.
-Yet down through the centuries there have always be pockets of Pentecost in the church, sometimes isolated and hidden, sometimes open but it was not until the beginning of the 20th century that Pentecostalism (initially known as the Revivalist Movement) re-emerged as a renewal movement within Protestant Christianity.
+The Pentecostal experience seems to have diminished almost to the point of extinction by the 4th and 5th centuries as the church became respectable and made the religion of the Roman empire.
+Yet down through the centuries, there have always been pockets of Pentecost in the church, sometimes isolated and hidden, sometimes open but it was not until the beginning of the 20th century that Pentecostalism (initially known as the Revivalist Movement) re-emerged as a renewal movement within Protestant Christianity.

 It places special emphasis on a direct personal experience of God through the baptism with the Holy Spirit.

 From 1900 to 1950's the religious mainstream did not embrace Pentecostal doctrines.
 If a church member or clergyman openly expressed such views, they would (either voluntarily or involuntarily) separate from their existing denomination.
 The charismatic movement represented a reversal of this previous pattern as those influenced by Pentecostal spirituality chose to remain in their original denominations.

 American Lutheran minister Harald Bredesen coined the term "charismatic" in 1962 to describe what was happening in mainline Protestant denominations.
 Confronted with the term "neo-Pentecostal", he preferred to call it "the charismatic renewal in the historic churches".